PandemiaProject/pandemia/docs/source/user_guide.rst

 same multiplicative procedure as the immunity updates resulting from an infection, as described in Section `6 <#sec:health>`__.
 The model also features age-dependent vaccine hesitancy, and a minimum time between doses.
-The input component specifies how many doses of each vaccine are available in each region each day, for each age group, with this number of doses being administered to a randomly selected subset of all eligible and willing agents.
+The policy maker component specifies how many doses of each vaccine are available in each region each day, for each age group, with this number of doses being administered to a randomly selected subset of all eligible and willing agents.

 Seasonality
 ===========